awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-minimum-s3-permissions.md

 # About minimum S3 Bucket permissions for SSM Agent<a name="ssm-agent-minimum-s3-permissions"></a>

 AWS Systems Manager Agent \(SSM Agent\) might need to access Amazon Simple Storage Service \(Amazon S3\) buckets in order to perform Systems Manager operations\.
 These S3 buckets are publicly accessible\.
 However, in some cases, you might need to provide explicit permission in an Amazon Elastic Compute Cloud \(Amazon EC2\) instance profile for Systems Manager, or in a service role for instances in a hybrid environment\.
-Most commonly, you must grant these permissions if you are using a private VPC endpoint in your Systems Manager operations\.
+Most commonly, you must grant these permissions if you're using a private VPC endpoint in your Systems Manager operations\.
 Otherwise, your resources can't access these public buckets\.

 To grant access to these buckets, you create a custom Amazon S3 permissions policy, and then attach it to your instance profile \(for EC2 instances\) or your service role \(for on\-premises servers and virtual machines\) in a hybrid environment\.

-For SSM Agent updates, if the instance profile does not provide permissions to these buckets, the SSM Agent makes an HTTP call to download the update\.
+For SSM Agent updates, if the instance profile doesn't provide permissions to these buckets, the SSM Agent makes an HTTP call to download the update\.

 **Note**
 These permissions only provide access to the AWS managed buckets required by SSM Agent\.
 They don't provide the permissions that are necessary for other Amazon S3 operations\.
 They also don't provide permission to your own S3 buckets\.